planetoftheweb/rayveal/docs/slides/demo.md

 You can use multiple markdown files within the same project, just add a file in the `docs/slides` folder.

 <small>Press the `m` key to show [sidebar menu](https://github.com/denehyg/reveal.js-menu).
-You can use it to jump to different slideshows.
+You can _use_ it to jump to different slideshows.
 This list is created using the gulp build process, which generates an `index.json` file for you as you add more markdown files to the `docs/slides` folder.</small>

 ---

 # Author Notes

 You can't see them, but they're there.
 Speaker notes lets you create notes that only you see.
-Press the `s`.
+Press the `s` key to view **presenter mode**.
 I also use them so that I know what I'm going to say when using simpler bullets.

+> >

-> > Author Notes: Author notes are similar to markdown blockquotes, but you use double greater than signs.
+Author notes are similar to markdown blockquotes, but you use double greater than signs.
 They won't appear on your slides, so I personally use them as reading notes, but Reveal.js has a presentation mode that allows you to see them in your slides.

 ---

-# The Quick Brown Fox Jumps Over The Lazy Dog.

-The Quick Brown Fox **Jumps** OveT The Lazy Dog.The Quick Brown Fox Jumps OveT The Lazy Dog.
+# Fragments

 1. Are on by 'default'
-1. You can write HTML lists<br><small>(If you don't want them)</small>
+1. You can write HTML lists

+(If you don't want them)

 ---